 Note: Ensure your network security settings allow access to the configured NodePort.

-The Nsight Streamer scans all mounted volumes at startup and selects the first one containing report files with supported extensions.
+The Nsight Streamer scans all mounted volumes at startup and selects the first one containing supported report files.
 The "Open..." dialog will be opened with the detected directory.

 Enable chrome://flags/#unsafely-treat-insecure-origin-as-secure